parttimenerd/joana/ifc/sdg/qifc/joana.ifc.sdg.qifc.qif_interpreter/README.md

 ### Build

-Run `ant` build the interpreter and package it in a jar file.
-The jar will be put in ``joana/dist/``
+Run `ant` to build the interpreter and package it in a jar file.
+The jar will be put in ``joana/dist/``.
+Be sure to run the `setup_deps` scripts in the top level directory before.

 ### Usage